eiffel-community/eiffel-intelligence-frontend/wiki/markdown/Subscription-Handling.md

 page which help perform a number of subscription related actions.
 A table may become visible, which is populated by the information about the stored (if any) subscriptions in the connected database.
-This view is also the default view of the Eiffel Intelligence Frontend, once the authentication (if enabled)is done .
+This view is also the default view of the Eiffel Intelligence Frontend, once the authentication (if enabled)is done.

 #### _Add Subscription_
 This button opens a form with a number of fields to create a subscription